erik-duindam/imforeverwise/README.md

 1. HashMap solution; optimized for speed
 2. Trie solution; optimized for memory
-3. Cassandra solution; scalable till billions of words
+3. Cassandra solution (described); scalable to potentially billions of words

 I chose Java for these algorithms, because it allows me to choose my data structures specifically, while the code should be readable to most programmers.
 Additionally, since performance is a factor here,